CZ-NIC/yangson/docs/schemanode.rst

   or **anyxml** nodes.
 * :class:`AnydataNode`: YANG **anydata** or **anyxml** node.
 * :class:`AnydataNode`: YANG **anydata** or **anyxml** node.

-This module also defines the following exceptions:

-* :exc:`SchemaNodeException`: Abstract exception class for schema node errors.
-* :exc:`NonexistentSchemaNode`: A schema node doesn't exist.
-* :exc:`BadSchemaNodType`: A schema node is of a wrong type.
-* :exc:`BadLeafrefPath`: A leafref path is incorrect.
-* :exc:`RawDataError`: Abstract exception class for errors in raw data.
-* :exc:`RawMemberError`: Object member in raw data doesn't exist in the schema.
-* :exc:`RawTypeError`: Raw data value is of incorrect type.
-* :exc:`ValidationError`: Abstract exeption class for instance validation errors.
-* :exc:`SchemaError`: An instance violates a schema constraint, see :term:`schema error`.
-* :exc:`SemanticError`: An instance violates a semantic rule, see :term:`semantic error`.

 Doctest__ snippets for this module use the data model and instance document from :ref:`sec-ex4`.